imrafaelmerino/imrafaelmerino/README.md

 Skills: JAVA / SCALA / CLOJURE / LISP / ERLANG / Functional Programming / Actors

+- 📫 How to reach me: imrafaelmerino@gmail.com
+- 😄 Pronouns: he
+- ⚡ Fun fact: I was a chess ♔ player.
+I was the champion 🏆 of Spain 🇪🇸 several times during my childhood.

 List of my personal projects 💪 in chronological order and their making-of, sit back and grab 🍿:

 - [json-values](https://json-values.imrafaelmerino.dev)